cboulanger/bibliograph/doc/dev/deployment.md

 process (e.g. `testing-build.env`, which won't be part of the deployed code, and b) one `<scenario>-deploy.env` with the environment variables for running the app on the server (e.g. `testing-deploy.env`), which will be copied to the target directory during the deployment process.
+This file needs to be referenced by setting the `DEPLOY_ENV_FILE` environment variable in `<scenario>-build.env` to the path of this file.

 Alternatively, you can set the environment values for the build process in a different way, for example, in an CI environment, by setting environment variables beforehand.
 It is also possible to use just one file for building and deployment; however, this is strongly discouraged for security reasons.

 3. You need to set up server access via SSH in the local user's `~/.ssh/config` so that specifying the `DEPLOY_HOST` environment